material-motion/material-motion/specifications/directors.md

       runtime.commit(transaction)
     }

-The Director can start a new transaction by invoking `transact`.
+The Director can now start a new transaction by invoking `transact`.

 A classic example is a Director that is responding to gesture recognition events.
 Consider the following pseudo-code: